Music street press of Australia

 Australia has had a long history of street press media, beginning in the 1980s.
 Most street press have been centred around music and gig guides, but subjects have also included movies, fashion, and food.
 Each major city in Australia had at least two music street press at some point, and they were at their most popular during the 1990s.

 During the height of their popularity most were initially tabloid size, and printed on newsprint with glossy covers.
 Later titles shrunk to A4 size magazine.

-State based titles
+State-based titles

 Victoria

 One of Australia's earliest street press was TAGG – The Alternative Gig Guide, which ran between 1979 and 1981.
 It was originally published in Melbourne before a Sydney edition was launched in 1980.

 In Melbourne during the 1980s, Beat Magazine and Inpress were both published weekly, with Beat first published in 1986 and Inpress following two years later.
 Beat was founded by Rob Furst and published by his company Furst Media, while Inpress was published by Street Press Australia.
 Both companies would go onto own and run multiple street press titles across Australia.

-Forte was started in 1991 as a regional gig guide, similar to Beat.
+Forte was started in 1991 by Anton Ballard and Robert Bufton as a regional gig guide, similar to Beat.
 It was published in Geelong and distributed to Ballarat, Bendigo, Castlemaine, Geelong, Surfcoast and Warrnambool.
 In 2015 Furst Media became their publisher, starting with issue #619 on August 20.
 Mixdown, a street press magazine focused on music creation and audio production, launched in 1993 and is printed by Furst Media as a national street press.

 New South Wales

 In 1989, 3D World began in Sydney, and ran until 2011.
 The magazine focused on dance music and club culture.
 Its main competitor was The Brag, published by Furst Media.
 3D World was purchased by Street Press Media in 2009, and they expanded to Melbourne and Brisbane in 2010 before closing the print edition the following year.
 It was then revived in August 2011 as Three Magazine, an iPad-only magazine.
 It had been removed for the App store by 2014.

-Sydney also had On The Street, which began in 1981 before its staff led a mass walkout and started a rival publication Drum Media in 1990.
+Sydney also had On The Street, which began in 1980 before its staff led a mass walkout and started a rival publication Drum Media in 1990.
 A similar story occurred when Sydney's Revolver closed in 2003, after six years of publication, and its staff created a new magazine Evolver.
 When Revolver's publisher threatened to sue due to the new magazine's similarities to theirs, Evolver was renamed The Brag.
 This new title was briefly owned by Furst Media until 2016, and was published weekly until 2017 when it became fortnightly, then monthly, and in 2018 moved to quarterly.

 Also in NSW, Newcastle's Reverb ran from 2006 to 2012, and became an online only publication from 2013.